mtsmn/IoT/devices/device_mgmt/index.md

 {{site.data.keyword.iot_short_notm}} can make an observation request for a specific attribute or a set of values by using the Notify Attribute Changes request type.
 When the value of the attribute or attributes changes, the device must send a notification that contains the latest value.

-The value of the `field_name` parameter is the name of the attribute that changed, and the `field_value` is the current value of the attribute.
+The value of the `field` parameter is the name of the attribute that changed, and the `value` is the current value of the attribute.
 The attribute can be a complex field.
 If multiple values in a complex field are updated as a result of a single operation, only a single notification message is sent.

-When the notify request is processed successfully, the value of the `rc` parameter is set to `200`.
-If the request is not correct, the value of the `rc` parameter is set to `400`.
-If the parameter that is specified in the notify request is not observed, the value of the `rc` parameter is set to `404`.

 **Important:** Devices must implement observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.
-Notify attribute changes requests are only used in the context of firmware requests.

 ### Topic for a Notify Attribute Change request